How Much Does Garage Door Repair Cost?

 Q. How do garage door repair prices vary by material?

 Homeowners will typically choose garage door material based on climate and personal taste.
-It usually costs the most to repair wooden garage doors, followed by metal and fiberglass.
+Wooden garage doors usually cost the most to repair, followed by metal and fiberglass.

 Q. How much does a brand-new garage door installation cost?